usdigitalresponse/univaf/CONTRIBUTING.md

-# How to contribute to US Digital Response projects?
+# How to contribute to U.S. Digital Response projects

 Everyone is welcome to contribute, and we value everybody's contribution.
 Code is not the only way to help the community.
-Answering questions, helping others, reaching out and improving the documentations are immensely valuable to the community.
+Answering questions, helping others, reaching out, and improving the documentation are all immensely valuable to the community.

 ## You can contribute in so many ways!

-There are 4 ways you can contribute to this project:
+There are 3 ways you can contribute to this project:

 - Fixing outstanding issues with the existing code;
 - Contributing to the examples or to the documentation;